 Categories can be edited from Posts » Categories screen.
-Move your mouse to the category you want to edit and then click on Edit link.
-This will open editor where you can change name, slug, add or remove a parent category, edit or add description.
+Move your mouse to the category you want to edit and then click on the “Edit” link.
+This will open the editor where you can add or remove parent and child categories, change the category name, slug, or description.

 How to Display Categories

 Want to make it easy for your website visitors to find your blog post categories?

 One common way to do this is by placing a list of your categories in your sidebar.

 Categories can be displayed in the sidebar using a categories widget.
 Go to Appearance » Widgets and drag and drop the categories widget in a sidebar.
 All your categories will be displayed in the sidebar, except those which do not have posts.

 The category widget allows you to display your categories as a dropdown menu or a list.
 You can also choose if you want to display the number of posts in each category.

 If you select the Show hierarchy option, your child categories will be indicated by special styling, which is usually an indent before the child category name.
 The appearance will depend on your theme.
 If you don’t select this option, then all your categories will look the same in the list, whether they’re parent or child categories.